 From a first person perspective, a self-aware observer can inherently identify herself from other individuals.
 However, from a third person perspective this identity through introspection does not apply.
 On the other hand, because an observer’s own existence is a prerequisite for her reasoning she would always conclude she exists from a first person perspective.
-This means observers have to take a third person perspective to meaningfully contemplate her chance of not coming into existence.
-Combining the above points suggests arguments which utilize identity through introspection and information about one’s chance of coming into existence fails by not keeping a consistent perspective.
+This means observers have to take a third person perspective to meaningfully contemplate her own nonexistence.
+Combining the above points suggests arguments which utilize identity through introspection and information about one’s nonexistence fails by not keeping a consistent perspective.
 This helps explaining questions such as doomsday argument and sleeping beauty problem.
 Furthermore, it highlights the problem with anthropic reasonings such as self-sampling assumption and self-indication assumption.

 Any observer capable of introspection is able to recognize herself as a separate entity from the rest of the world.
 Therefore a person can inherently identify herself from other people.
 However, due to the first-person nature of introspection it cannot be used to identify anybody else.
 This means from a third-person perspective each individual has to be identified by other means.
 For ordinary problems this difference between first- and third-person reasoning bears no significance so we can arbitrarily switch perspectives without affecting the conclusion.
 However this is not always the case.

 One notable difference between the perspectives is about the possibility of not existing.
 Because one’s existence is a prerequisite for her thinking, from a first person perspective an observer would always conclude she exists (cogito ergo sum).
 It is impossible to imagine what your experiences would be like if you don’t exist because it is self-contradictory.
-Therefore to envisage scenarios which oneself does not come into existence an observer must take a third person perspective.
-Consequently any information about her chances of coming into existence is only relevant from a third-person perspective.
+Therefore the concept of self nonexistence is only relevant from a third person perspective.
+Consequently any information about an observer’s chances of existence is only relevant from a third-person perspective.

 Now with the above points in mind let’s consider the following problem as a model for the doomsday argument (taken from Katja Grace’s Anthropic Reasoning in the Great Filter):